Forest caravan camping with full hookups in New South Wales

 14 sites · RVs, Tents5 acres · Oberon, NSW

-Refunds' are only given before you receive the code to the amenities Oberon Showground offers casual camping on gently sloping sites.
+Oberon Showground offers casual camping on gently sloping sites.
 Campers will have access to the amenities block with toilets and showers.
-Power is available.
-There are several water taps available.
-The showground is located in the heart of Oberon, a small rural community located just 2.5 hours from Sydney.
+Power is available and water is available The showground is located in the heart of Oberon, a small rural community located just 2.5 hours from Sydney.
 Situated on a plateau at a height of 1130m above sea level, Oberon is on the western fall of the Blue Mountains.
 Enjoy the nearby spectacular scenery, Jenolan Caves, alpine lake, Mayfield and other fabulous cool climate gardens.
 The showground is a short walk to shops and restaurants, pubs and clubs.
 The Visitors information Centre is conveniently just across the road.
-Pets welcome on leash and under control.
+Pets welcome on leash at all times.
+Dump point available on Lowe’s Mount Road - please don’t use the showground amenities!

 Pets